Frequently Asked Questions

 A. The Commission is in the process of reviewing whether it can accept medical examinations from other United States commissions (ABC Members) in an effort to help athletes and promoters in the licensing process.
 At this time examinations must be performed by the qualified practitioner for each examination and the results of the examinations must be recorded on Commission approved forms.

-Ex: Ophthalmologic Examination by a licensed ophthalmologist or optometrist; Neurological Examination by a licensed physician who specializes in neurology or neurosurgery, etc. on the Commission form.
+Ex: Ophthalmologic Examination by a licensed ophthalmologist; Neurological Examination by a licensed physician who specializes in neurology or neurosurgery, etc. on the Commission form.

 Q. How long is my MRI good for?